prsidhu/dart_json_rule_engine/README.md

-# Game 01
+# Game 02

-Build a simple engine that can run basic comparisons and return associated events.
+Add all operators for each supported dataType

 rule: {
   "key": "version",